dataskew/dataskew/docs/apis-amfi.md

 ## Prerequisites
 We're assuming that:
 * You have an active subscription to a [pricing tier](./#pricing) and a valid API key.
 [If not, please follow the steps here](./api-keys).
-* You have read the documentation on usage patterns in DataSkew APIs.
-[If not, please take a couple of minutes to do so](./api-usage).
+* You have read the documentation on [usage patterns in DataSkew APIs](./api-usage).
+* You have seen the [sample code](https://github.com/dataskew/dataskew/tree/master/code-samples) on github.

 <br>
 ## Common operations